 Whether it’s a data breach or some other type of cyber attack, the economic impacts of a cyber event could debilitate a company.
 It could lead to a major disruption of operations, hampering productivity and leading to monetary losses.

 A study by research firm Security In Depth found that Australian data breaches and cyber attacks have spiked by almost 700% in the last calendar year.
 A 2019 IBM study found that “breaches are costing businesses an average of AUD$5.42 million (US$3.86 million) a year globally.”

 The financial costs notwithstanding, a data breach can also lead to a lack of faith between a business and its customers.
 If a business handles and stores sensitive data on customers – such as payment information and personally identifiable information – inadvertently exposing that data could lead to a loss of customer trust and, in turn, a loss of business.

 It affects every member of an organisation

-Maintaining good cybersecurity practices is the responsibility of anyone in an organisation who uses a computer, phone, or any other type of IT device or system.
+Maintaining good cybersecurity practises is the responsibility of anyone in an organisation who uses a computer, phone, or any other type of IT device or system.
 Understanding proper cybersecurity protocol doesn’t just fall to the IT staff or the junior team members.
-Organisations need to take a holistic approach to adopting better cyber practices.
+Organisations need to take a holistic approach to adopting better cyber practises.